Table of Contents

 Infectious diseases & zoonoses

 This is one of the most sought-after specializations for most veterinary doctors.
-This is because it imparts in-depth knowledge about subjects like vaccinations, biosecurity emergency management, and zoonosis protection programs.
+This is because it imparts in-depth knowledge about vaccinations, biosecurity emergency management, and zoonosis protection programs.
 With this specialization, you could also venture into scholarly research in the field of veterinary science.

 This field will be most suitable for aspirants who seek to establish themselves in the livestock and animal husbandry industry.
 In this specialization, you will learn about animal fertility, reproduction, development, and life cycles.
 You can then go on to be a specialist in private or government animal husbandry organizations.